andrekempeProMetronics/GOMOKU/README.md

 # GOMOKU
-Gomoku game vs. AI or 2 players - ZERO internet required Lazy Holiday Production, will update from time to time.
+Gomoku game vs. Computer or 2 players - ZERO internet required Lazy Holiday Production, will update from time to time.
 Most effort went into making the AI a realistic opponent
 -